 - Increased exposure of your research by making it accessible and searchable worldwide via the Internet

-- Research outputs will be indexed by search engines - Research deposited in the University of Canberra Research Repository will be harvested by search engines such as Google, Google Scholar, OAIster (a worldwide catalogue of digital resources) and Trove (National Library Catalogue) resulting in high rankings of your research in search engine results
+- Research outputs will be indexed by search engines - Research displayed via the University of Canberra Research Portal will be harvested by search engines such as Google, Google Scholar, OAIster (a worldwide catalogue of digital resources) and Trove (National Library Catalogue), CORE etc. resulting in high rankings of your research in search engine results

-- A centralised repository of research - The University of Canberra Research Repository will provide you with central, searchable storage of your research
+- A centralised repository of research - The University of Canberra Research Portal will provide you with central, searchable storage of your research

-- Research collaboration - The University of Canberra Research Repository facilitates collaboration and research linkages with other researchers in the field
+- Research collaboration - The University of Canberra Research Portal facilitates collaboration and research linkages with other researchers in the field

-- Research storage and access - The University of Canberra Research Repository provide long-term secure access to your research
+- Research storage and access - The University of Canberra Research Portal provides long-term secure access to your research

 For the University:

-- Highlighted research profile - The Research Repository will highlight the research profile of the University by providing a consolidated centralised showcase of the university's research output
+- Highlighted research profile - The Research Portal highlights the research profile of the University by providing a consolidated centralised showcase of the university's research output

-- Research reporting - The Research Repository will support University requirements for Excellence in Research for Australia (ERA) submission
+- Research reporting - The Research Portal supports research reporting by meeting the full text requirements for our Excellence in Research for Australia (ERA) submission

 7. What happens about copyright?

 At UC generally the copyright of a paper is held by the author prior to publication.
-The publisher's agreement the author signs at the time of publication usually requires the copyright of the work be transferred to the publisher.
-This then restricts use of the published work.
+The publisher's agreement the author signs at the time of publication often requires the copyright of the work be transferred to the publisher; this then restricts use of the published work.

-Many publishers do allow a version of the work to be made available in an institutional repository.
+Many publishers still allow a version of the work to be made available in an institutional repository, this is usually the peer reviewed "author's final manuscript" (also known as the "author's accepted manuscript" or post-print version).
 The Sherpa/RoMEO website lists the policies for most publishers.

 8. Can I make my work Open Access if the publisher owns the copyright of my published works?

-The vast majority of journal publishers now allow authors to archive the "accepted manuscript" version of their articles in an institutional repository.
+The vast majority of journal publishers now allow authors to archive the "author's accepted manuscript" version of their articles in an institutional repository.